 Medical Editor: John P. Cunha, DO, FACOEP

-Renova (tretinoin cream) is used to reduce the appearance of fine wrinkles and mottled skin discoloration, and to make rough facial skin feel smoother.
-Renova is a topical (applied to the skin) form of vitamin A. This medication is available in generic form.
-Common side effects include a brief sensation of warmth or stinging immediately after applying the medication.
-Skin redness, dryness, itching, scaling, mild burning, or worsening of acne may occur during the first 2-4 weeks of using the medication.
+Renova (tretinoin cream) is a topical (applied to the skin) form of vitamin A used to reduce the appearance of fine wrinkles and mottled skin discoloration, and to make rough facial skin feel smoother.
+Renova is available in generic form.
+Common side effects of Renova include a brief sensation of warmth, stinging, or tingling immediately after applying the medication.
+Skin redness, dryness, itching, scaling, mild burning, swelling, peeling, irritation, discoloration, or worsening of acne may occur during the first 2-4 weeks of using Renova.
 These effects usually decrease with continued use.

 Renova should be applied to the face once a day in the evening, using only a pea-sized amount to cover the entire affected area lightly.
 Patients should wash their face with soap, then dry, and wait 20 to 30 minutes before applying Renova.
 Hands should be washed immediately after.
 Renova may interact with diuretics (water pills), tetracycline, antibiotics, sulfa drugs, chlorpromazine, prochlorperazine, fluphenazine, promethazine, perphenazine, and others.
 Tell your doctor all medications you are taking.
 Remova is not recommended for use during pregnancy.
 Discuss the risks and benefits with your doctor.
 It is not known whether this drug passes into breast milk.
 Consult your doctor before breast-feeding.